-Set your dehydrator to about 110 F, and dehydrate for 4-6 hours.
+Set your dehydrator to about 110 F, and dehydrate for 4 to 6 hours.

-Turn the mixture over, and dehydrate another 3 - 4 hours.
+Turn the mixture over, and dehydrate another 3 to 4 hours.
 If you like a crispy and crunchy cracker, dehydrate a bit longer.
-I like my flaxseed crackers a bit chewier, so I dehydrate them a bit less.
+We like our flaxseed crackers a bit chewier, so we dehydrate them a bit less.

 Break or slice your crackers into pieces when finished dehydrating.